 Try to select as many feature columns as possible for training, but review each to make sure that it's appropriate for training.
 Keep in mind the following for feature selection:

-- Don't select feature columns that will create noise, like ID columns with a unique value for each row
+- Don't select feature columns that will create noise, like randomly assigned identifier columns with a unique value for each row.

 - If you're creating multiple models from one dataset, remove target columns that aren't part of the current prediction problem.